Nested stack automaton

-In automata theory, a nested stack automaton is a finite automaton that can make use of a stack containing data which can be additional stacks.
+In automata theory, a nested stack automaton is a finite automaton that can make use of a stack containing data that can be additional stacks.

 Like a stack automaton, a nested stack automaton may step up or down in the stack, and read the current symbol; in addition, it may at any place create a new stack, operate on that one, eventually destroy it, and continue operating on the old stack.
 This way, stacks can be nested recursively to an arbitrary depth; however, the automaton always operates on the innermost stack only.

 A nested stack automaton is capable of recognizing an indexed language, and in fact the class of indexed languages is exactly the class of languages accepted by one-way nondeterministic nested stack automata.

 Nested stack automata should not be confused with embedded pushdown automata, which have less computational power.